-When someone is accused of committing a sexual offense, he or she may be overwhelmed.
-There are numerous consequences related to sex crimes outside of the legal penalties, so it is important to consult an experienced Omaha sex crimes lawyer as soon as possible.
+If you were accused of committing a sexual offense, you may be overwhelmed.
+There are numerous consequences related to sex crimes outside of the legal penalties, so it is important to consult an experienced lawyer as soon as possible.

-If the court convicts someone of a sex crime, the government may put that person on the sex offender registry for life, which may follow a person even if they move states.
-Further, the social stigma attached to these allegations can isolate and threaten a person’s standing in his or her community regardless of the outcome of the case.
+If the court convicts you of a sex crime, the government may put you on the sex offender registry for life, which may follow you even if you move states.
+Further, the social stigma attached to these allegations can threaten your standing in your community regardless of the outcome of the case.

 It may be important to enlist the services of an aggressive Omaha sex crimes lawyer who can help you fight for your freedom.
-Having a dedicated defense attorney who is familiar with these allegations and with the court proceedings may be invaluable.
-At Berry Law, we have defended many clients accused of sexual misconduct and we understand the difficult battle our clients face.
+Having a dedicated defense attorney who is familiar with these types of allegations and court proceedings may be invaluable.
+At Berry Law, we have defended many clients accused of sexual misconduct, and we understand the difficult battle our clients face.

 Behaviors Considered Sex Crimes

-Many of the different behaviors that are classified as sex crimes fall into the category of sexual assault in Omaha.
+Many of the different behaviors classified as sex crimes fall into the category of sexual assault in Omaha.
 Some of these offenses include:

 - Statutory rape

 - Child pornography